Minoru/blog.tty8.org/posts/2012-06-02-package-installation-hygiene.markdown

 ---
 title: Package Installation Hygiene (for Babies & Older Ones)
 language: english
+description: Using aptitude and deborphan to get rid of stale, old and unused
+    packages.
 ---

 Two times a year, when all exams are successfully passed, every student does